 - North Dakota: Food and Drug Safety Program see also: North Dakota Food, Drug and Cosmetic Act

 - Ohio: Food and Drug Safety Program see also: Ohio Pure Food and Drug Law see also: Dept of Agriculture Weights & Measures Pure Food and Drug Law pretty much mimics Federal regulations for cosmetics.
+See post Cosmetic Regulations – Ohio for a more detailed discussion.

 - Oklahoma: Consumer Protection Division